Home / ThaiBev's Sustainability

 Rainwater Harvesting System in Vietnam

 The rainwater harvesting system at SABECO’s Cu Chi Brewery in Vietnam represents a sustainable initiative to reduce water consumption and operational costs.
 Using a rooftop area of 20,000 square meters, the system was developed with minimal new investment, as it repurposed old tanks from the NCT Brewery and reused equipment from a water treatment system.
 The only significant new expense was the installation of a piping system, which cost USD 26,909.
-Additional improvements to the system included the reuse of an old sand filtration system, modifications to the controlling pump system, and the installation of new piping to enhance the collection and measurement processes.
-These upgrades have ensured efficient operation and ongoing water savings.

 The primary purpose of the harvested rainwater is to support the brewery’s cooling and cleaning processes.
 The system is expected to reduce the brewery’s water usage by 4% during the six-month rainy season in FY2024, representing a substantial cost saving of USD 5,811.